The Leicester Canal from Husbands Bosworth Tunnel to Lubenham.

 Lubenham Lodge Bridge

 All of our items about The Leicester Canal Section (including Foxton Locks) as well as The Grand Union Canal and it's Arms can be found on our Grand Union Canal in England

 Home Page.
-Also find on the Home Page links to our topics on other Canals and Rivers in England i.e. The Stratford-on-Avon Canal, The Oxford Canal, The Kennet and Avon Canal, The River Thames and Thames Path, The Regents Canal, River Stort and River Lee.Via our GUC Resources topic there is a menu showing our travel websites covering holidays and tours of Portugal Algarve, Greek Islands, several Canary Islands, Cyprus, India, Cambodia, Thailand, Myanmar, Vietnam and The Mekong Delta.
+Also find on the Home Page links to our topics on other Canals and Rivers in England i.e. The Stratford-on-Avon Canal, The Oxford Canal, The Kennet and Avon Canal, The River Thames and Thames Path, The Regents Canal, River Stort and River Lee.Via our GUC Resources topic there is a menu showing our travel websites covering holidays and tours of several Greek Islands, Cyprus and India.